-Hallfield is a co-educational independent school in Edgbaston, Birmingham and welcomes children from three months to eleven years old to an outstanding education within our spectacular 20-acre site.
+Hallfield is a co-educational independent school in Edgbaston, Birmingham and welcomes children from three months to thirteen years old to an outstanding education within our spectacular 20-acre site.
 Our independent school enjoys an extensive range of top-class facilities and resources that can aid your child in growing, developing, and learning in a happy, secure, and purposeful way.

 If you would like to know more about Hallfield School or if you have a question for us, then please take a look at the most frequently asked questions below.
 We have provided more information on the most commonly asked questions to help you gain a greater understanding of Hallfield and what we can offer for your child.